Translate a story

 Due to the COVID-19 pandemic, more than 1.5 billion children and youth are out of school.
 Many lack access to reading materials in a language they understand.
 You can help children in your community continue their learning process!

-A collaboration including Norway, UNESCO, UNHCR, ADEA, The Global Book Alliance, Verizon, The Global Digital Library, Pratham Books’ StoryWeaver, The Asia Foundation’s Let’s Read initiative, African Storybook, Learning Equality and Creative Commons is setting up a sprint to help learning supporters of all types translate children’s reading books into new languages.
-Please join to help children get access to the books they need to continue to read.
+A collaboration including Norway, UNESCO, UNHCR, ADEA, The Global Book Alliance, Verizon, The Global Digital Library, Pratham Books’ StoryWeaver, The Asia Foundation’s Let’s Read initiative, African Storybook, Learning Equality and Creative Commons took place in the form of a sprint from April 8 – May 29, 2020 to help learning supporters of all types translate children’s reading books into new languages.

 Anyone who can write in English and another language can join this effort to translate children’s books into local languages.
 Education ministries, teachers, donor missions, non-governmental organisations, technology companies, parents and others who can reach children with digital reading resources are in particular encouraged to take part.